PersocomAI/.github/profile/README.md

 ## What PersocomAI is *not* meant to be

-PersocomAI is **not** an all-rounder chatbot.
+* PersocomAI is **not** an all-rounder chatbot that can do everything.
-It is **not** ChatGPT or something similar.
+* It is **not** ChatGPT or something similar.
-You won't be able to use it effectively for professional work tasks.
+* You won't be able to use it effectively for professional work tasks.
-It is **not** a copy of other companion apps that allow users to create countless characters or switch between many existing ones.
+* It is **not** a copy of other companion apps that allow users to create countless characters or switch between many existing ones.

 ## What PersocomAI *wants* to be

-Focus on **one** character, making it easier for you to form a deeper connection.
+* Centered on a **single** carefully crafted character, enabling a more meaningful and personal relationship.
-A **safe and secure** buddy, friend or whatever else you need it to be.
+* A **safe and secure** buddy, friend or whatever else you need it to be.
-Someone who supports you with everyday topics, listens to you, comforts you, stays close to you, and helps ease feelings of loneliness.
+* Someone who supports you with everyday topics, listens to you, comforts you, stays close to you, and helps ease feelings of loneliness.
+* Strictly distinguishes between regular chat conversations with simple roleplay and possible endless roleplays.

 ## Concept and Inspiration